danwing/cidfi/draft-wing-cidfi.md

 incoming flow without the server supporting CIDFI.
 Processing continues with the next step.

-If the server indicates CIDFI support, then the server creates a new Server-Initiated, Bidirectional QUIC stream which is dedicated to CIDFI communication.
-This stream number is communicated in the CIDFI transport response during the QUIC handshake.

-> TODO: Specify how CIDFI stream number is communicated to client.

-The QUIC client and server exchange CIDFI information over this CIDFI-dedicated stream using the new CIDFI_NEW_CONNECTION_ID_MAPPING frame type as described in {{initial-metadata-exchange}}.
+The QUIC client and server exchange CIDFI information using the new CIDFI_NEW_CONNECTION_ID_MAPPING frame type as described in
+{{initial-metadata-exchange}}.

 Processing continues with the next step.